Hard or soft water – what does it mean

 Growers are aware of the need for growing media to have the correct pH, as this directly impacts on nutrient availability and therefore crop growth and vigour.
 The important thing to grasp is that it is the bicarbonate level in the water – the hardness or softness – that is important to the crop and the growing media.

-The pH of the water is important, but this is in relation to the efficacy of plant protection products and some foliar fertilisers.
+The pH of the water is important, but this is in relation to the availability of nutrients in water soluble fertilizers - particularly foliar feeds - and the efficacy of plant protection products.

 Hard water supply